 By visiting these two castles, you also have the chance to visit two cities in one day: Brasov, with its medieval architecture and Sinaia, a popular mountain resort in Romania.

 Speaking of Dracula, if you’re interested in finding out the real history behind this controversial character, you should head towards Targoviste, the former capital of Wallachia during Vlad Tepes’ ruling.
 This is where he established his royal court.
 Targviste was basically the capital of Wallachia until the seventeenth century, when it was set on fire at the orders of the ottoman Empire.
 After that, the capital was moved to Bucharest.

-This trip wouldn’t be complete without a visit to the real castle of Vlad Tepes, Poenari Fortress.
+This day trips from Bucharest wouldn’t be complete without a visit to the real castle of Vlad Tepes, Poenari Fortress.
 Part of the fortress collapsed more than a hundred years ago, so now there are mostly ruins left, but the scenery is breathtaking.
 In order to reach the fortress, you have to climb 1480 steps and then you will find the remains of two towers, one of them being the used by Vlad Tepes as a main residence.
 It’s a short trip that won’t take longer than one day, finding out more about Dracula’s story.

 One-day trip to northern Bulgaria

-Due to Bucharest’s proximity with the south border, it’s easy to go on a one-day trip to Bulgaria and visit Veliko Tarnovo or the Arbanasi village, both location being near the boarder with Romania.
+Due to Bucharest’s proximity with the south border, it’s easy to go on a one-day trip to Bulgaria and visit Veliko Tarnovo or the Arbanasi village, both location being near the border with Romania.

 Veliko Tarnovo was the capital of Bulgaria in the past, during the second Bulgarian Empire.
 The fortress is famous for it architectural monuments, mural paintings, literature and art collections.
 The town is located on the main road that used to connect Europe with the Asia Minor region, which is why it is said that there are many treasures still buried around the town, dating back to centuries ago.